makinacorpus/filechunk-bundle/README.md

- - a file manager that allows you to register logical schemes (such as `upload://`, `temporary://`, ... and convert back and forth absolute path names and scheme-based URIs, allowing you to store protocol relative URIs in database avoiding absolute path handling nightmare.
+ - a file manager that allows you to register logical schemes (such as `upload://`, `temporary://`, ... and convert back and forth absolute path names and scheme-based URIs, allowing you to store protocol relative URIs in database avoiding absolute path handling nightmare,

+ - provides a PHP StreamWrapper implementation for transparent usage of custom URI schemes, please not it will only work when stream points to a directory within the local file system, and it must be explicitely enabled due to potential side effects (for now, this wasn't implemented).

 The chunked file upload endpoint allows: